-The Media Ecology Association invites proposals for a research grant in the amount of $2500 sponsored by the Urban Communication Foundation.
+The Media Ecology Association invites proposals from graduate students for a research grant in the amount of $2500 sponsored by the Urban Communication Foundation.
 Proposals should be grounded in a theoretical or philosophical approach associated with the field of media ecology and should address topics of media ecological concern regarding the study of cities and urban environments as they relate to human communication, social interaction, technological mediation, and cultural change and continuity.
 Proposals concerned with identity and affiliation in relation to race, ethnicity, gender, religion, and other differences that make a difference are encouraged.

 The application should be accompanied by 1) an abstract no longer than 100 words followed by 2) a one-page description of the proposed study.
 In addition, the application should be accompanied by 3) a faculty letter of support.